ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 Like creating a video game character, all projects must place themselves somewhere in the space of these sociotechnological dimensions, allocating ability points and sacrificing some attributes for others.
 The selection defines a blockchain's class, abilities and effectiveness in battle.

-As we will see, as far as the protocol's attributes and underlying philosophy goes, Ethereum Classic has maxed-out it's decentralization and security, intentionality sacrificing both scalability and other top down social organizational more essential skills can be strengthened.
+As we will see, as far as the protocol's attributes and underlying philosophy goes, Ethereum Classic has maxed-out it's decentralization and security, intentionality sacrificing both transaction scalability and top down social organization so that more essential skills can be strengthened.

-These skills were maxed-out because, for a blockchain protocol to scale its base protocol, it must make trade-offs in decentralization and security, which may not appear as apparent costs immediately, but in the long run, is bound to damage the utility and value of the network.
+ETC chose the max-out these skills because for a blockchain protocol to scale its base protocol it must make trade-offs in decentralization and security, which may not appear as apparent costs immediately, but in the long run is bound to damage the utility and value of the network.
 In short, for ETC, scalability is less important than security and decentralization, and this technical trade-off is also mirrored in the social layer; decentralization trumps the expediency of central rule.

 Today, most blockchain projects have abandoned the idea of maxing-out decentralization in exchange for scalability and the benefits of coordinating from a central group.
-This may well be useful for short term bootstrapping as it allows the funding of extravagant development or marketing budgets, but unless the project tapers-off this dependence on centralization, which may be impossible due to the incentivization structures it creates, the network is exposed to take-over through the capture of this relatively centralized set up.
+This may well be useful for short term bootstrapping as it allows the funding of extravagant development or marketing budgets, and there is no obvious downside in an environment that is not antagonistic, but unless the project tapers-off this dependence on centralization, which may be impossible due to the incentivization structures it creates, the network is exposed to take-over through the capture of this relatively centralized set up.

 ### Sovereign Grade Censorship Resistance

 One question that should be asked when evaluating different blockchain projects is "is it decentralized enough?".
 The answer to this entirely depends on the use case's [threat model](https://en.wikipedia.org/wiki/Threat_model), which depends on what kind of applications need to be run on a given chain.
 The question can be reframed as "who would want to stop the applications on this chain from running, and can the chain resist their attempts at censorship?".

 For example, in the case of Bitcoin, its main application is the coin itself: digital scarcity and the ability to transfer it without censorship.
-It competes with many currencies and assets, including the US dollar, and, therefore, must withstand attacks from very powerful entities to persist.
+It competes with many currencies and assets, including the US dollar, and therefore it must withstand attacks from very powerful entities to persist.
 Many of Bitcoin's [predecessors](https://blog.dassetx.com/the-known-and-possible-influences-of-satoshi-nakamoto-part-1-privately-issued-digital-currencies-before-bitcoin) were shut down because they had central points of failure, and Bitcoin was explicitly designed to circumvent this kind of censorship by being sufficiently decentralized.

 In contrast, some blockchains require less censorship resistance than Bitcoin and only intend to, for example, enable the transfer of virtual baseball cards, or have other uncontroversial use cases.
 As no powerful external forces want to stop these applications, censorship resistance is unnecessary.
 It may even be seen as a benefit if some central party can override the state of the chain in certain circumstances, so having the whole chain operated by a handful of authorities is acceptable for this use case.
 In these cases, where the use case is not important enough for well-funded organization to shut down, it might make sense to sacrifice decentralization for scalability, and other non-blockchain technologies may be more appropriate.